Removing a Hummer Differential

 I got into this project when I decided to install a Detroit locker in the rear of my 98 Hummer wagon.
 The project ballooned when I discovered that I had to replace my parking brake cables.
 Since the rear would be apart I also did a rear brake job.
 This is also a good time to check your whole drive train because you will have a large portion of it apart.

-The following tools will be needed:
+The following tools and supplies will be needed:

 - 9/16" (preferable T-handle - Snap-on RTB-18 about 32.00)